 In all other states there is no specific abortion legislation but you must be capable of giving informed (have an understanding) consent.

 Early medical abortion can be done as long as a pregnancy can be identified on the ultrasound examination and up to nine weeks.
 Because it takes a few days to arrange, we urge you to contact us immediately.
-Don’t delay because every day counts.
+Avoiding delays minimises the outcome.

 We only provide medical abortion and will assess by ultrasound and consultation whether this is more appropriate for you.